28 May 2018 Handing over the keys to the State? The challenges of church as legal entity Part 3 of 3

 Legal alternatives to incorporation that may better accord with Reformed ecclesiology

-The laws of Ontario allow churches to take on the form of a charitable trust, a preferable alternative to incorporation.
+The laws of Ontario allow churches to take on the form of a charitable trust, which may be a preferable alternative to incorporation.
 A church set up this way would have both a trust (which lays out the charitable purpose) and a constitution (which sets out governance issues).
 The appointed trustees would hold the property in trust for the church members.
 Some Reformed churches have the consistory members act as the trustees and replace the trustees every three years or so, or on a rotating basis, with the election of new office bearers.
+While courts would assume jurisdiction over a dispute about who has control over the trust or whether the trust is being properly administered (property issues), this would not grant courts jurisdiction over a dispute about church membership or matters of internal religious governance.

 Of course, there are also limitations to what a trust can do for a church.
 For example, a trust applies only to real property, it does not give the church perpetual legal existence, and it does not confer limited liability on the members of the church.